retooth2/xenharmlib/doc/quickstart.rst

     Cm7 = n_edo12.pc_scale(['C', 'Eb', 'G', 'Bb'])

-In terms of list operations note scales provide the same functionality as pitch scales.
-Single notes and slices can be retrieved as if the scale object was a python builtin list.
-The :code:`in` operator works likewise both with pitches, pitch intervals, notes, and note intervals.
+In terms of list operations, note scales provide the same functionality as pitch scales.
+Single notes and slices can be retrieved as if the scale object were a Python built-in list.
+The :code:`in` operator works likewise with pitches, pitch intervals, notes, and note intervals.

 .. testcode::